Priapos1004/IMP-utils/readme_files/plotting.md

 If you input more than 5 y-value column names, the plot colors will not be unique anymore.

+### HINT FOR USAGE

+Set ERRORBAR_PLOT_MAX_XTICKS='auto' and ERRORBAR_PLOT_XTICKS_NUMBER='auto' because normally, this will work pretty well for the x-ticks and only if this is not good, change it.

+Set ERRORBAR_PLOT_EXTRA_LOG=True because some more logs do not hurt and you will always have all the information.

 ### only errorplot example

 <p align="left">